rbadrinath/FCP/SCRIPT/05_conditional_indenting.md

 * Why we should write well indented code.
 See examples.

-* END OF CLASS CHECK:
+* End of class check:
     * Student should be able to write a program to  swap two variables.
     * Student should be able to write a program to check that numbers are give in order, increasing or decreasing and make a statement.